Learn

 What is AEO (Answer Engine Optimization)?

 AEO (Answer Engine Optimization) measures how citable your content is by AI search engines like ChatGPT, Perplexity, Claude, and Google AI Overview.
-While GEO (Generative Engine Optimization) is the practice of optimizing for AI, AEO is the measurement — a score that quantifies how likely AI engines are to cite your content.
-Foglift's AEO score evaluates content across 8 weighted dimensions including structured data richness, FAQ quality, content depth, and AI crawler access.
+While GEO (Generative Engine Optimization) is the practice of optimizing for AI, AEO is the measurement layer: a score that quantifies how likely AI engines are to cite your content.
+Foglift's public product calls this the AI Readiness score, which evaluates content across weighted dimensions including structured data richness, FAQ quality, content depth, and AI crawler access.

 What is the difference between GEO and AEO?